The next call for proposals will be announced in September 2021.

 In the second semester, in addition to continuing to meet as a research team, H-Lab faculty members team-teach one or more 4-point undergraduate courses on the lab’s theme, thereby bringing research immediately into the undergraduate curriculum.
 Graduate student lab members function as teaching assistants.
 The undergraduate course should include both experimentation and field-work outside the classroom, thereby providing undergraduates with experiential learning.

-Proposals selected will receive up to $50,000.
+FUNDING: Proposals selected will receive up to $50,000.
 Budgets may include the following:

 - One course release each for up to four participating faculty members.
 Each release to cost no more than $7,500 and be paid to the faculty member’s home department when teaching replacement is secured.